Lulworth Skipper (Thymelicus acteon)

 The Lulworth Skipper has a very restricted distribution in Britain.
 Where it occurs it can be locally very abundant in tall unmanaged calcareous grassland where its foodplant Tor Grass (Brachypodiun pinnatum) grows in abundance.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Rapid decline with a decrease of -76.5%
+Status over the last 20 years is Stable with a change of -38.4%

-Status over the last 10 years is Stable with a increase of 216%
+Status over the last 10 years is Stable with a change of -19.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.